leapdao/docs/docs/spending-tutorial.md

 # Overwiew

 During the course of this short tutorial, we would deploy a Spending Condition to a LeapDAO testnet.
-It would allow you to replace steps presented in this instructional [video](https://www.youtube.com/embed/cB5T0buF8GI).
+It would allow you to retrace steps presented in this instructional [video](https://www.youtube.com/embed/cB5T0buF8GI).

 In the course of the tutorial you will need: